 - Ian "Beefy" Botham combined playing first-class cricket in the summer with a winter job playing professional football for Scunthorpe United.
 He only gave up football because the winter season is when the English national cricket team tours abroad against other first-class national sides.

 - Perhaps not a great "real life" example, but North Korean dictator Kim Jong-il was once touted to hit five hole-in-ones in a round of golf (which later was mysteriously increased to eleven).
 State media also claimed that he bowled a perfect 300, which is not itself improbable except for the fact that the 300 was supposedly bowled in his first round.

-- Professional basketball player Stephen Curry who plays for the Golden State Warriors is seen by many as the best pure shooter in the game.
+- Professional basketball player Stephen Curry of the Golden State Warriors is seen by many as the best pure shooter in the game.
 Why?
-Not only because of his incredible ability in making 3 point shots almost at will, but his ability to shot the ball and make baskets at angles that defy logic.
-Simply put, if there is seconds left on the clock during a quarter, don't let Curry have the ball.
-Most players whom shot desperately from down court will miss, but in a lot of cases he won't.
+Not only because of his incredible ability in making 3 point shots almost at will, but his ability to shoot the ball and make baskets at angles that defy logic.
+Simply put, if there are just seconds left on the clock during a quarter, don't let Curry have the ball.
+Most players who shoot desperately from down court will miss, but in a lot of cases he won't.